-I’m currently in Ottawa, pursuing a PhD in Cultural Mediations at Carleton University.
-In my spare moments, I’m a dark chocolate addict, slow runner, wide-eyed forest wanderer, semi-attentive houseplant mother, bad seamstress, RYT-200 Hour certified yoga teacher, and ardent fan of the Ottawa 67s, Edmonton CFL franchise, and Montreal Expos.
+I’m now in Ottawa, pursuing a PhD in Cultural Mediations at Carleton University.
+In my spare moments, I’m a dark chocolate addict, slow runner, wide-eyed forest wanderer, semi-attentive houseplant mother, RYT-200 Hour certified yoga teacher, and ardent fan of the Ottawa 67s, Edmonton CFL franchise, and Montreal Expos.
 My favourite books of all time are Franny and Zooey by JD Salinger and Son of Interflux by Gordon Korman.
 Baseball as a Road to God is right up there too.
-I’m currently listening to Shake Stew’s Get Up Eight on repeat (sorry, neighbours!).
+I’m listening to Shake Stew’s Get Up Eight on repeat (sorry, neighbours!).

 ‘[T]here is no love apart from the deeds of love; no potentiality of love other than that which is manifested in loving.’ – Jean-Paul Sartre, Existentialism and Humanism